9 Foods That Cause Diarrhea With Metformin.

 Metformin can cause diarrhea independently of the foods you eat.
 However, Some foods are known to cause diarrhea.
 Although they don’t directly interact with Metformin, they can add to the metformin effects on your gut and trigger diarrhea.

-BUT please note that the list of foods below is not contraindicated to take with Metformin.
-The below foods don’t have direct interactions with Metformin; They only increase the chances of diarrhea while taking Metformin.
+But please note that the list of foods below is not contraindicated to take with Metformin.
+The foods below don’t directly interact with Metformin; They only increase the chances of diarrhea while taking it.

-The reasonable approach to these foods is to limit their amounts and not to cut them completely.
+The reasonable approach to these foods is to limit their amounts and not cut them completely.

 Common foods that cause diarrhea with Metformin include: